observable-playground/observable-playground/src/examples/rxjs/files/concatMap.md

 <!--
 name:
 title:		concatMap
-pageTitle:	RxJS concatMap operator example + marble diagram
+pageTitle:	concatMap — RxJS operator example + marble diagram
 desc:		concatMap will substitute value on the source Observable with an Observable, returned by inner function.
 See this example of RxJS concatMap with a timer
 docsUrl:	https://rxjs.dev/api/operators/concatMap
 -->